decentration/followgation/README.md

 ## Lazy Gator is running on a live relay testnet!

-Currently Lazy Gator is a parathread/parachain on [Pop-Art](https://apps.decentration.org/?rpc=wss%3A%2F%2Fpopart1.jelliedowl.com#/parachains) with parachain-id 2011, check it out! :)
+Currently Lazy Gator is parathread/parachain on the community run live relay testnet [Pop-Art](https://apps.decentration.org/?rpc=wss%3A%2F%2Fpopart1.jelliedowl.com#/parachains) with parachain-id `2011`, check it out! :)

 ## Quick Start